lotabout/lotabout.github.io/source/_posts/Let-s-Build-a-C-Interpreter-0.md

 toc:
 ---

+*EDIT*: Note that I've include the full tutorial in the project [write-a-C-interpreter](https://github.com/lotabout/write-a-C-interpreter/tree/master/tutorial/en).
+Please check that instead.

 In "Let's Build a C Compiler" series, we will build a compiler from scratch for C programming language.
 I hope you will get some understanding of compiler construction by the end of this tutorial.
 At the same time we will build a